Tax, bookkeeping & compliance Updated June 2026

 Annual returns & year-end

-Corporate income tax return, annual financial statements, and any required statutory filings are prepared and submitted annually.
-We flag any changes to Serbian tax law that affect your obligations and advise on any available reliefs or optimisation opportunities.
+Corporate income tax return, annual financial statements, and statutory filings prepared and submitted.
+We flag any changes to Serbian tax law that affect you and advise on available reliefs.

 Questions